-If there are multiple signatures on a document, and only some of the signers appear before the notary, the notary should indicate exactly whose signature was witnessed.
+If there are multiple signatures on a document and only some of the signers appear before the mobile notary, the mobile notary should indicate exactly whose signature was witnessed.
 Sometimes a notarial certificate will be provided for each signature, if not, the notary should amend the notarial certificate to show only the signature of the person who appeared.
-However, the notary should not alter the document above the notarial certificate other than to cross through blank lines.
+However, the mobile notary should not alter the document above the notarial certificate other than to cross through blank lines.
 Alterations should be initialed and dated.

 There are three preferred ways to verify a signer’s identity: